 U.S. Department of Justice Civil Rights Division

-In 2010, Thomas became a senior attorney in the Appellate Section of the U.S. Department of Justice’s Civil Rights Division.
+In 2010, Judge Thomas became a Senior Attorney in the Appellate Section of the U.S. Department of Justice’s Civil Rights Division.
 In this role, she represented the United States and federal agencies and worked to enforce the nation’s civil rights laws across the country.
-At the Justice Department, Thomas engaged with multiple areas of civil rights law, including protecting pregnant people from employment discrimination, ensuring school desegregation, enforcing the nation’s voting rights laws, advocating for women’s equality in college athletics, and protecting servicemembers from discrimination.
-Illustrative of this work, Thomas successfully petitioned the Supreme Court to reinstate the case of Peggy Young, a a woman who sued under the Pregnancy Discrimination Act after she requested accommodations for her pregnancy and was terminated from her job with the United Parcel Service (UPS).
-Thomas represented the United States in suing a Tucson, Arizona school district for failing to adhere to a judicially imposed school desegregation order.
+At the Justice Department, Judge Thomas engaged with multiple areas of civil rights law, including protecting pregnant people from employment discrimination, ensuring school desegregation, enforcing the nation’s voting rights laws, advocating for women’s equality in college athletics, and protecting servicemembers from discrimination.
+Illustrative of this work, Judge Thomas successfully petitioned the Supreme Court to reinstate the case of Peggy Young, a woman who sued under the Pregnancy Discrimination Act after she requested accommodations for her pregnancy and was terminated from her job with the United Parcel Service (UPS).
+Judge Thomas represented the United States in suing a Tucson, Arizona school district for failing to adhere to a judicially imposed school desegregation order.
 In Fisher v.
 Tucson United School District, the Ninth Circuit held that the school district had failed to meet its burden by demonstrating “good-faith compliance with the [desegregation order].”

-While serving with the Department of Justice, Thomas also prosecuted federal criminal cases.
+While serving with the Department of Justice, Judge Thomas also prosecuted federal criminal cases.
 In 2011, she appeared before the Fifth Circuit, arguing to uphold the conviction of a Texas couple who was convicted of multiple crimes including forced labor.
 The couple had brought a Nigerian woman into the country without documentation to take care of their three children, in exchange for providing financial support to the woman and her family in Nigeria.
 The family refused to pay the woman for over eight years of work, failed to provide her with a room to sleep in, and the husband repeatedly sexually assaulted her.
-The Fifth Circuit agreed with Thomas and the government, holding that the evidence was sufficient to uphold the couple’s convictions.
-Thomas also prosecuted several members of the New Orleans Police Department who, in the aftermath of Hurricane Katrina, shot and killed a New Orleans resident and later lit a car with the deceased’s body inside on fire in an alleged effort to hide evidence of the killing.
-Thomas received a Special Commendation for Outstanding Service from the Department of Justice for her work on the case.
+The Fifth Circuit agreed with Judge Thomas and the government, holding that the evidence was sufficient to uphold the couple’s convictions.
+Judge Thomas also prosecuted several members of the New Orleans Police Department who, in the aftermath of Hurricane Katrina, shot and killed a New Orleans resident and later lit a car with the deceased’s body inside on fire in an alleged effort to hide evidence of the killing.
+Judge Thomas received a Special Commendation for Outstanding Service from the Department of Justice Civil Rights Division for her work on the case.

 New York Solicitor General’s Office